braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 ## Display in-app messages in a custom view controller

-In-app messages can also be displayed within a custom view controller which you pass to Braze.
-Braze will animate the customized in-app message in and out, as well as handle analytics of the in-app message.
+In-app messages can also be displayed within a custom view controller, which you pass to Braze.
+Braze will animate the customized in-app message in and out and handle analytics of the in-app message.
 The view controller must meet the following requirements:

 - It must be a subclass or an instance of `ABKInAppMessageViewController`.
 - The view of the returned view controller should be an instance of `ABKInAppMessageView` or its subclass.